 Limestone tile countertops are typically pale in color, with an elegant aesthetic appearance.
 Some Limestones are incredibly soft, making it easy to scratch.
 And this has given limestone tile countertops a bad name, But Limestone tiles come in a range of hardness.
 And some can be as tough Granite.

 But all limestone countertops share one weakness, The surface will begin to dissolve immediately when exposed to acids, such as citrus juice, vinegar, coffee or wine.
-In some cases, the damage can be evened out with steel wool.
+But in some cases, the damage can be evened out with steel wool.

 The surface of Honed Slate countertops has a more uniform appearance than Granite or Marble, Allowing other colorful elements of the kitchen to take center stage!